‘I can’t go on like this’: Sheffield bookshop forced to close after months of harassment

 The incident also sparked wider concerns about the rise of antisocial behaviour in Crookes but also concerns about the safety of women and the safety of independent traders facing harassment”.

-There are no plans or updates if or when Novel will be reopening but Kate is working closely with the police.
+There is currently no information on whether Novel will be reopening but Kate is working closely with the police.

 Featured image credit via Instagram @novelssheffield and Youtube